wincodes/node-app/README.md

-# node-app with crud function fully operational
+# node-app with crud functions